thekusaldarshana/whatsthetime/src/content/blog/mastering-hybrid-work-schedules.md

 - **Delayed feedback cycles**
 - **Meeting fatigue from early/late calls**

 One of the key skills of successful hybrid teams today is **time zone awareness**.
-That’s why many are turning to tools like the [Global Meeting Planner](https://whatsthetime.online) — which helps identify the best meeting time for all participants.
+That’s why many are turning to tools like the [Global Meeting Planner](/meeting-planner) — which helps identify the best meeting time for all participants.

+<iframe src='https://whatsthetime.online/metEmbed' width='100%' height='500' style='border:none;' loading='lazy'></iframe>

 ---